-For further information please click on the following links: Bullying of Students - Prevention and Response policy Link: KPS Anti-Bullying Plan At times, further guidance may be required to offer specialised services and support for individual students.
+For further information please click on the following links: Bullying of Students - Prevention and Response policy Link: anti-bullying Link: anti-racism At times, further guidance may be required to offer specialised services and support for individual students.
 Access to behaviour support is available through Delivery Support teams as a Team Around a School approach.
 Principals and LaST (Learning and Support teams) activate this support through contacting their Assistant Principal Learning and Support (APLaS) or Learning and Wellbeing Officer (LWO).